Trip Highlights

 - Accommodations: Not included

-Meet at designated local hotel in the evening for a welcome dinner and orientation meeting.
-Overnight accommodation in the Sultanahment District of Istanbul.
+Meet your local Turkish guide at our designated local hotel in the evening for a welcome dinner and orientation meeting.
+Overnight accommodations in Istanbul.

 - Meals Included: Dinner